acostaa1/dealers_choice_react/README.md

 <!-- the only requirement is that you build a react application which loads data with an axios call

 Phase 0
-    setup install sequelize, pg, and express and nodemon as a dev dependency add a server.js file
+    x setup install sequelize, pg, and express and nodemon as a dev dependency x add a server.js file
-    add a start:dev script which has nodemon call server.js
+    x add a start:dev script which has nodemon call server.js

 Phase 1
-    add a backend data model and seed some data
+   x add a backend data model and seed some data

 Phase 2
     add express and a GET api route which will be used to on the front end to return your data